 Hotel, Full Service.
-Full Service Hotel developments shall be subject to the following development standards: a.
-External balconies and walkways shall be set back 200 feet from any residential zoning district.
+Full Service Hotel developments shall be subject to the following development standards:

-b.
-Shall provide management staff on-site 24 hours a day.

-c.
-Shall provide at least four amenities from the list below:

-Indoor/Outdoor Pool

-• Spa/Sauna

-• Weight Room/Fitness Center

-• Playground

-• Sports Court

-• Game Room

-Jogging Trail

-d.
-Shall provide a full-service restaurant offering three meals a day.

-e.
-Shall provide a minimum total of 20,000 square feet of meeting/event space.

-f.
-No more than five percent of the total number of guest rooms shall have cooking facilities.

-g.
-All room units must be accessed through an internal hallway, lobby, or courtyard.

-h.
+- a.
+External balconies and walkways shall be set back 200 feet from any residential zoning district. - b.
+Shall provide management staff on-site 24 hours a day. - c.
+Shall provide an indoor/outdoor pool and at least four\three amenities from the list below: - Indoor/Outdoor Pool - Spa/Sauna - Weight Room/Fitness Center - Playground - Sports Court - Game Room - Jogging Trail - d.
+Shall provide a full-service restaurant offering three meals a day and room service. - e.
+Shall provide a minimum total of 20,000 square feet of meeting/event space. - f.
+No more than five percent of the total number of guest rooms shall have cooking facilities. - g.
+All room units must be accessed through an internal hallway, lobby, or courtyard. - h.
 All rooms shall be a minimum of two hundred (200) square feet.

+i.
+Shall provide integrated, structured parking garage.
-D. All utility lines shall be underground from the building to the property line.
-Utility lines within the Public & Emergency Access Easement shall be placed underground and relocated to the rear of the site to the maximum extent practicable.

-E. Conditional Development Standards, shall be in accordance with the Zoning Ordinance, as it exists, or may be amended, except as follows:

-1. Mobile Food Vendors - Mobile food vendors are permitted in this planned development, in accordance with the Conditional Development Standards of the Zoning Ordinance, as is exists or may be amended, except as follows:

-a.
-Mobile food vendors are not required to be located on property where an existing, permanent business operates in a building with a Certificate of Occupancy.
+- D. All utility lines shall be underground from the building to the property line.
+Utility lines within the Public & Emergency Access Easement shall be placed underground and relocated to the rear of the site to the maximum extent practicable. - E. Conditional Development Standards, shall be in accordance with the Zoning Ordinance, as it exists, or may be amended, except as follows: - 1.
+Mobile Food Vendors Mobile food vendors are permitted in this planned development, in accordance with the Conditional Development Standards of the Zoning Ordinance, as is exists or may be amended, except as follows: - a.
+Mobile food vendors are not required to be located on property where an existing, permanent business operates in a building with a Certificate of Occupancy. - b.

-b.
 Mobile food vendors are not required to be located within fifty feet (50') of an entrance of a primary building that holds the Certificate of Occupancy, however, they shall have access to a public restroom.

+Formatted: Indent: Left: 1", First line: 0"

-c.
+- c.
 Mobile food vendors may be located on public property other than public street travel lanes.
 Order windows shall face outward towards public sidewalk.
-At no time shall any part of food truck operations use main lanes without a special use permit issued by the Town;

-d.
-Mobile food vendors may be located on private property with the written consent of the owner;

-e.
-Mobile food vendors shall not operate in driveways or fire lanes;

-f.
-Mobile foodFood vendors cannot remain more than 24 hours and shall be considered as a Minor Amendmentreturn to the PD, subject to approval by the Director of Development Services approved commissary.
+At no time shall any part of food truck operations use main lanes without a special use permit issued by the Town; - d.
+Mobile food vendors may be located on private property with the written consent of the owner; - e.
+Mobile food vendors shall not operate in driveways or fire lanes; - f.
+Mobile Food vendors cannot remain more than 24 hours and shall return to the approved commissary. - g.

-g.
 Prior to issuance of a permit, an application shall be submitted to the Development Services Department and containing any information required by staff to evaluate the impacts including but limited to location, parking and accessibility.